DipakPaudel2056/portfolio/README.md

 I want to keep track of how many times the site has been visited and display that number in the home page of this site.
 A simple CREATE and READ operation. so for that,
-repeat the flow of day-1 also delete the
+repeat the flow of day-1.

+Now the update part is complete but now the update is not in real time. user manually have to refresh the page. let's work on that.
+For the shake of able to deploy in vercel, i am using Ably.
+1. create an account and get the API_KEY, store in .env file
+2.
 </details>